dsajdak/ccr-examples/containers/2_ApplicationSpecific/AlphaFold-3/SLURM_GRACE_HOPPER_EXAMPLE.md

 ## Obtain the model parameters file from Google

 NOTE:
-ALphaFold 3 requeres a model parameters file.
+ALphaFold 3 requires a model parameters file.
 You must request the file with [this form](https://forms.gle/svvpY4u2jsHEwWYS6) and agree to the software [terms of use](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md)

 If you are granted access to the file, Google will email you a download link.